community-coding-dojo/challenges/intermediate/pypong/README.md

 ## Task

 Program the game pong in python.
-You are provided with an empty canvas, that you can draw objects on, a `game_loop` function that will be called every game tick and a `key_down` function that is called, whenever a player presses a button on the keyboard.
+You are provided with an empty canvas, that you can draw objects on, a `game_loop` function where most of your game takes place and a `key_down` function that is called, whenever a player presses a button on the keyboard.

 Your end result should look roughly like this: